 The more energy that you use in the day, while the panels are producing electricity, will determine the amount of savings that you will have.
 You can set appliances to work during daylight hours to save yourself money.

-The “feed in tariff”
+The “feed in tariff” for electricity

 All the electricity that you produce from your solar panels will be paid for by the government whether you use it or not.
 This applies to all households in England, Scotland and Wales and it is paid quarterly by your energy supplier.
 In February 2016 the government drastically cut these payment rates from 12.03pkWh to 4.14p/kWh.
 This tax free rate is guaranteed for 20 years and is index linked, meaning that it will rise with inflation.
 Under the feed in tariff, a normal UK home can expect to be paid around 150 pounds a year according to The Energy Savings Trust.

-The export tariff
+The export tariff for electricity

 The export tariff is a payment that is set at 5.03p/kWh for unused energy that has been returned to the grid.
 It is paid on the basis of a 50/50 split, unless the homeowner has an export meter to calculate this more precisely.